A portable lift platform provides access to elevated worksites and can be transported, assembled, and operated by one person.

 Hazard Analysis — Overhead work

-Workers who install electrical systems may face hazards from overhead work.
+Workers who place wood, metal or engineered floor and ceiling beams may face hazards from overhead work.

 Applying coats of plaster or stucco can lead to shoulder tendonitis and non-specific shoulder pain.
 Tendonitis occurs when the tendon becomes inflamed.
 Tension neck syndrome (myofascial pain syndrome) is characterized by pain in the shoulder-neck region along with tenderness over the shoulder-neck muscles.
 It is one of the most common work-related MSDs of the neck and shoulder.